 South Carolina State Bluegrass Festival in Myrtle Beach.
 The Myrtle Beach Convention Center plays host to more than a dozen bluegrass groups each Thanksgiving weekend with back-to-back performances starting at noon Thursday, Friday and Saturday.

 South Carolina State Fiddling Championship in Pickens.
 Staged in September at the historic Hagood Mill, this event focuses on old-time, traditional styles with guitar, old-time banjo, junior and senior fiddle, wildcat open and old-time string band competitions.

 Carolina Downhome Blues Festival in Camden.
 A Midlands staple for more than two decades, this popular October weekend event draws legendary blues artists from around the world performing everything from "roadhouse" blues rock to acoustic blues and folk music.

 Albino Skunk Music Fest in Greer.
-Originally founded as a bluegrass festival, this April event now features a variety of acoustic music, including Americana, folk, alt-country, roots and bluegrass.
+Originally founded as a bluegrass festival, this fall event held the first weekend in October now features a variety of acoustic music, including Americana, folk, alt-country, roots and bluegrass.